Yitzchak Dovid Grossman: Malka Leifer and Eliezer Berland advocacy

-In March 2018, Grossman testified for bail to be given in the case of former school principal Malka Leifer, who is accused of rape and 74 counts of sexual abuse incidents at Adass Israel School in Melbourne.
-Leifer has been avoiding extradition to Australia.
-Leifer's husband, Rabbi Yaakov Yosef (Jacob) Leifer, also fled to Israel with her, where he now heads the small Chust Hassidic community in Emmanuel, where his wife has been living and was arrested.
+In March 2018, Grossman testified for bail to be given in the case of former school principal Malka Leifer, who was at the time accused of rape and 74 counts of sexual abuse incidents at Adass Israel School in Melbourne.
+Leifer had been avoiding extradition to Australia.
+Leifer's husband, Rabbi Yaakov Yosef (Jacob) Leifer, also fled to Israel with her, where he now heads the small Chust Hassidic community in Emmanuel, where his wife had been living and was arrested.
 On March 7, 2018, Grossman argued that it was a "humiliation" for Leifer to remain in custody while awaiting trial and she was released to his custody.
 A backlash ensued, and Grossman withdrew his support of Leifer, who was then imprisoned.
 Migdal Ohr claims child protection on its agenda, and the Israeli government is its major funder.
 Migdal Ohr also relies on substantial funding from foreign governments, nonprofit organizations, and private donors; the United States, among others, demanded that Grossman rescind support for Leifer.
 Fairfax Media reported that, according to sources interviewed, Grossman was aware of the allegations from 2012, and supported Leifer; “Rabbi Grossman didn't have a moral realisation”, the source said.
 “He didn't issue an apology for the hurt caused”.
 Leifer at the time was also awaiting trial in Israel for fraudulently claiming mental illness and incapacitation in order to avoid extradition.

 In 2016, Grossman twice appeared before a court in South Africa to negotiate the release from prison of former Shuvu Banim Torah Academy school dean Rabbi Eliezer Berland, who later confessed to rape and assault.